mautic/mautic-documentation/pages/13.builders/docs.en.md

 From the 3.3 General Availability release there will be three email templates that support MJML, and also some landing page templates will also be made available in the near future.

+### Themes

+If you search through the list of available themes, `Brienz` and `Paprika` would not be available.
+To use these two themes, you would need to enable GrapeJS first.
+After enabling GrapeJS you would be able to access **Brienz** and **Paprika** theme.

 ### Reporting bugs

 #### Known bugs / issues